cerylean/alexa/README.md

 ![TF](images/tf_formula.png)

+Where you are counting the frequency of the words within a given document.

 The formula for IDF is defined as:

 ![TF](images/idf_formula.png)

+Where you are taking the log of total documents divided by the number of documents a word appears in.
+In effect, penalizing words that appear across multiple documents.

 And the formula for their combination is defined as:
 ![TF](images/tfidf_formula.png)

+In order to achieve a high TFIDF weight, words (or ngrams) must appear multiple times within a given document, but fewer number of times across the corpus of documents.

 ### Vectorisizing